rust-lang/rfcs/text/0000-if-not-let.md

 # Motivation

-[if-let expressions][if-let] offer a succinct syntax for pattern matching with only one "success" path.
+[if-let expressions][if-let] offer a succinct syntax for pattern matching with only one “success” path.
 This is particularly useful for unwrapping types like `Option`.
 However, an if-let expression can only create bindings within its body, which can force rightward drift and excessive nesting.